What is an ECU (Electronic Control Unit) in a car?

 You can replace your car’s ECU with a replacement item.
 However, since ECUs are often programmed specifically to a make or model of car, this job isn’t quite as simple as taking out the old ECU and plugging in a new one.

-If you need to have your car’s ECU replaced, you’d likely be best off taking your car to a garage that’s authorised to repair and service your make of car.
+If you need to have your car’s ECU replaced, you’re best off taking your car to a garage that’s authorised to repair and service your car.
 This is because official service centres should have the tools and equipment needed to do a job like this, whereas an independent garage potentially won’t.

 How do you tune a car’s ECU?